An easy tutorial on how to stain wood whether you’re building a table or working on a small woodworking project.

 Have you stained wood for a DIY project?
 Or taken on a new DIY skill lately?
 I love trying new things and realizing they’re almost always easier than we build them up to be.

 We’d never built anything before, and I’m telling you, if we can build a table, you can, too.
+The tutorial for building a farmhouse dining table is here.
 It’s not hard, just takes some time, but the end product is so worth it!
+You can see how we painted the table legs here.